ksingla-GL/holly-ai-ibkr-bridge/README.md

 ## Monitoring

-Check the logs in `logs/` directory for:
+Check the logs in the `logs/Text_Logs` directory for runtime details such as:
-- Trade execution details
+- Trade execution messages
 - Position sync results
 - Risk rule violations
 - System errors

+Daily trade summaries are written to CSV files in `logs/Trade_Logs`.

 ## Safety Features